 The Office of Accessible Education (OAE) offers several services.
 OAE works with students with disabilities to secure reasonable accommodation in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
-Please refer to the Student Disability Services Handbook for additional details.
-OAE also offers academic and personal support for PAU students
+Please refer to the Office of Accessible Education page for additional details.